Nenkai/GTToolsSharp/README.md

 # GTToolsSharp
 A port of gttool from flatz for Gran Turismo 5/6 to C#.
 Unfinished yet, also supports PDIPFS.
-Repack is planned.

 The motivation for this tool is to port over the near unreadability of the other tool, along with future features to be planned.